Are Ceramic or Clay Custom Poker Chips Better?

 Ceramic reads contemporary: flat rim, uniform silhouette, artwork flowing across the face without a separate inlay border.
 On the felt, stacks read as "designed set" — popular for corporate events, stream-friendly home games, and clubs wanting a sharp modern identity.

 "Better looking" is subjective.
-Browse the gallery or chip inspiration pages to see finished sets in both materials before you commit.
+Browse the gallery to see finished sets in both materials before you commit.

 Cost: Ceramic Is Cheaper on Small Orders — Clay Wins at Volume